About The Program

 ECSE 350 ECSE 350.
 Preschool Fieldwork.
 2 Hours.

-Semester course; 1.5 lecture and .5 field experience hours.
+Semester course; 1.5 lecture and 0.5 field experience hours.
 2 credits.
-Prerequisites: ECSE 201 and ECSE 250.
+Prerequisite: ECSE 201.
 Corequisite: ECSE 410.
 Enrollment is restricted to students in the B.S.Ed. in Special Education and Teaching with a concentration in early childhood program who have been admitted to teacher preparation.
-This field-based course provides an in-depth experience in working with preschool-aged children with disabilities.
+The field-based course provides an in-depth experience in working with preschool-aged children with disabilities.
 Students may be placed in school- or community-based settings. | Preschool Fieldwork | 2 |

 ECSE 450 ECSE 450.
 ECSE Consultation/Itinerant Fieldwork.
 2 Hours.

-Semester course; 1.5 lecture and .5 field experience hours.
+Semester course; 1.5 lecture and 0.5 field experience hours.
 2 credits.
-Prerequisites: ECSE 201, ECSE 250 and ECSE 350.
+Prerequisites: ECSE 201 and ECSE 350.
 Corequisite: SEDP 405.
 Enrollment is restricted to students in the B.S.Ed. in Special Education and Teaching with a concentration in early childhood program who have been admitted to teacher preparation.
-This field-based course provides an in-depth experience in providing consultation or itinerant services for young children with disabilities.
+The field-based course provides an in-depth experience in providing consultation or itinerant services for young children with disabilities.
 Students may be placed in school- or community-based settings. | ECSE Consultation/Itinerant Fieldwork | 2 |

 ECSE 499 ECSE 499.
 Student Teaching in Early Intervention/Early Childhood Special Education.
 9 Hours.